 - Task 4: Save the Report Style as .CSS

-- In the Select Component for Page Report dialog, select Crosstab and select OK.
+- In the Select Component for Page Report dialog box, select Crosstab and select OK.

 Be sure that JinfonetGourmetJava.cat is specified as the current catalog because it is the catalog we use in this track.
 For information about specifying this catalog, see Task 1, Step 2 and 3 of Lesson 1.

-- In the Data screen of the Crosstab Wizard, select <New Query...> in the Queries node of Data Source 1, input ProductSalesAnalysis in the Enter Query Name dialog and select OK.
+- In the Data screen of the Crosstab Wizard dialog box, select <New Query...> in the Queries node of Data Source 1, type ProductSalesAnalysis in the Enter Query Name dialog box and select OK.

-- In the Add Tables/Views/Queries dialog, expand the JDBC connection node and then the Tables node, then select the Customers, Orders, Orders Detail and Products tables and select to add them to the query. select OK to close the dialog.
+- In the Add Tables/Views/Queries dialog box, expand the JDBC connection node and then the Tables node, then select the Customers, Orders, Orders Detail and Products tables and select to add them to the query.
+Select OK to close the dialog box.

-- In the Query Editor, the tables are joined together automatically based on the auto join criteria.
-Check all the columns in the Orders Detail table by selecting the * checkbox.
-For the Customers table, check the following columns: Customer Name, Customers_City, Customers_State, Customers_Country, Customers_Territory and Customers_Region, and for the Products table, the following columns: Products_Product ID, Product Name, Category, Product Type Name and Price.
+- In the Query Editor dialog box, the tables are joined together automatically based on the auto join criteria.
+Select all the columns in the Orders Detail table by selecting the * checkbox.
+For the Customers table, select the following columns: Customer Name, Customers_City, Customers_State, Customers_Country, Customers_Territory and Customers_Region, and for the Products table, the following columns: Products_Product ID, Product Name, Category, Product Type Name and Price.

 - In the Display screen, add the DBField Category to the Columns box by selecting it and selecting , add Customers_Country to the Rows box by selecting it and selecting , add the Quantity DBField and Total formula to the Summaries box by selecting them and selecting one by one, and then double-click in the Aggregate text box and select Sum from the drop-down list to change the aggregate function of the two summaries.